coderefinery/jupyter-retired/README.md

 # Jupyter Notebooks lesson

+__**This CodeRefinery course material on Jupyter Notebooks has been obsoleted.
+The new material is at https://github.com/coderefinery/jupyter**__

 This is an introductory course on Jupyter Notebooks.
 It is composed of the following interactive lessons: